xibosignage/xibo-manual/source/en/layouts_templates.md

 ![Templates](img/v3_layouts_templates_save.png)

+Complete all relevant form fields,

-- Complete the form fields, move from the Current Folder location and assign Tags if required.
+- Use **Select Folder** to move from the shown Current Folder Location.
+- Give the Template an identifiable **Name** so that Users can easily select from the Template drop down when adding Layouts.
+- Assign **Tags** if required.
+- Provide an optional description/explanation/instructions to other users of this Template.
-- Use the tick box to include all Widgets  that have been added to the Layout to the Template.
+- Use the tick box to include all **Widgets** that have been added to the Layout to be included in the Template.
+- **Save**

 Once saved, Templates can be managed from the Templates grid.